Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Vitamin-B12-aptamer.md

 <p class="blowheader_box">3D visualisation</p>
 <font >Charles Wilson et al. determined the structure of the vitamin B12 RNA aptamer using X-ray crystallography.
-The structure was resolved at a high resolution of 2.3 Å.The vitamin B12 RNA aptamer is characterized by a unique tertiary structure that includes a water-filled channel through the core of an RNA triplex.
+The structure was resolved at a high resolution of 2.3 Å.The vitamin B<sub>12</sub> RNA aptamer is characterized by a unique tertiary structure that includes a water-filled channel through the core of an RNA triplex.
 This triplex structure is notably stabilized by water molecules which form bridging hydrogen bonds across planar base triples that lack significant direct base-base contacts.
-This structural arrangement is critical for the aptamer’s stability and specificity in binding vitamin B12.The PDB ID of this structure is 1ET4<sup>[<a href="#ref4" style="color:#520049" >4</a>]</sup>.<br>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</font>
+This structural arrangement is critical for the aptamer’s stability and specificity in binding vitamin B12.
+The PDB ID of this structure is 1ET4<sup>[<a href="#ref4" style="color:#520049" >4</a>]</sup>.<br>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</font>
 <div ><font ><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p></font>
   <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">